desailearn/golang_chatgpt/README.md

-Update .env file with your API before executing - have fun with ChatCPT
+Update .env file with your API Key before running - have fun with ChatCPT